 At home you should:

-- Keep your feet raised above the level of your heart to reduce swelling
+- Keep your operated foot raised above the level of your heart to reduce swelling

 - Rest your foot and avoid moving it

 - Keep your wound clean and dry

 Change the dressing about 12 to 24 hours after the surgery.
 Follow your provider's instructions for changing the dressing.
 Your provider may recommend soaking your foot in warm water before removing the dressing.
 This helps the bandage to not stick to the wound.

 In the following days, change the dressing once or twice a day or as suggested by your provider.

-Soak your feet 2 to 3 times a day in the bath containing:
+Soak your operated foot, if recommended, 2 to 3 times a day in the bath containing: